 • Upper and lower extremity amputations

-• Prosthetic fitting and training
+• Prosthetic fitting, maintenance, and replacement

-Severe Organ Damage
+Severe Organ Damage and Internal Injuries

-• Liver damage from toxic exposure
+• Liver damage from trauma or toxic exposure

 • Lung injuries affecting breathing capacity

-Catastrophic Fractures
+Catastrophic Fractures and Orthopedic Injuries

 • Crushed or shattered bones